 Any student who carries more than 2 D's or F's (Gemora is considered "2 courses" for this purpose) at a given time will be placed on academic probation, resulting in ineligibility for sports, trips, and extracurricular activities.
-This will also require a meeting with either the Rosh Mesivta, Mashgiach, or the Secular Principal, depending on the nature of the course failures.
-If a student carries two failing grades for a semester, the student's parents will be required to attend a meeting with the Rosh Mesivta or Mashgiach and relevant faculty members to determine an improvement plan.
-Without a substantial improvement in a student's grades, he may be asked to leave the school at the end of a semester.
+This will also require a meeting with either the Rosh Mesivta or the General Studies Principal, depending on the nature of the course failures.
+If a student carries two failing grades for a semester, the student's parents will be required to attend a meeting (live or virtual) with the Rosh Mesivta and relevant faculty members to determine an improvement plan.
+Without a substantial improvement in a student's grades, he may be advised to leave the school at the end of a semester.